 I typically paint in oils and develop themes based on a narrative much as a writer who writes a novel with main and supportive characters and frequent changes of composition and color schemes.
 I do preliminary studies in charcoal and conte with real models and create subjects from different perspectives.
 In these studies, I use different sceneries, clothing, accessories, and attributes as part of a foundation for the final execution of my work.

 The goal of my work is to transform my subjects into a narrative and to capture the subtlety of the human condition.
 By doing this I bring to life paintings which involve and engage the viewer through the beauty of interpretive realistically painted works within an imaginative disrupted reality.
 I produce art as a statement of my thoughts, fears, and desires and deliver the viewer my artistic vision.

 My creative motifs often illustrate the power and beauty of feminine interpretations.
 These interpretations can be found in the depictions of feminine forms weather they contain human subjects or not.
-In addition, each piece is painted with a tension in mind and this tension is felt by the viewer and although sometimes the characters may struggle, fail or perish, the strength of the feminine protagonist is always present.
+In addition, each piece is painted with the feeling of tension in mind and this tension is felt by the viewer and although sometimes the characters may struggle, fail or even perish, the strength of the feminine protagonist is always present.

 Art in the 21st Century